nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 To make the log more or less verbose, just change the first value of the priority value.
 In this example, the level is "INFO".
 If you want more details, downgrade it to "DEBUG".
 You will have more entries displayed in the console about Nuxeo classes involved in the running tests.

-## Install and check the deployment of your bundle
+## Install and Check the Deployment of Your Bundle

 {{! multiexcerpt name='bundle-deployment-steps'}}